What is the FHIR service?

 - SMART on FHIR for mobile and web clients

-- Controlled access to FHIR data at scale with Azure Active Directory Role-Based Access Control (RBAC)
+- Controlled access to FHIR data at scale with Microsoft Entra role-Based Access Control (RBAC)

 - Audit log tracking for access, creation, and modification events within the FHIR service data store